ReneRuts/Python-toolkit/README.md

     cd my-project
     ```

-3. Install the required libraries:
+3. Create a Virtual Environment & Install the required libraries:

     ```cmd
+    python -m venv .venv
+    .\.venv\Scripts\activate
     pip install -r requirements.txt
     ```

-    > **Note:** Some features may require additional system dependencies, such as `chromedriver` for Selenium or `scapy` for packet crafting.
-Ensure you have the necessary permissions and libraries installed.
+    > **Note:** Some features may require additional system dependencies, such as `chromedriver` for Selenium.
+Ensure you have the necessary permissions.

 4. Run the main script: